uppi/meduzach/README.md

 ## Development

 The project requires python3.4+.

 Call `pip3 install -r requirements.txt` to install required libraries.

 Call `nosetests` for unit tests (currently broken).

+## TODO

+The main goal is to keep the bot interface as simple as possible.

+- Use external storage to keep people's preferences when we restart the bot.
+- Subscribe to new (reddit-style "hot") chats, subscribe to particular people.
+- It is unclear if it is a good idea to implement posting from telegram.

 ## Acknowledgements

-Many thanks to the [@meduza-chat](https://github.com/urij/meduza-chat) project for the initial idea.
+Many thanks to the [meduza-chat](https://github.com/urij/meduza-chat) project for the initial idea.